-As with all SESA services, the Alaska Deaf-Blind project's assistance is provided free-of-charge to families, schools, and community organizations.
-The Deaf-Blind project is different than other programs at SESA in that it's under a federal, rather then a state, grant.
-The National Consortium on Deaf-Blindness funds a project in each state to support and serve the needs of its deaf-blind infants, children and young adults.
+As with all SESA services, the Alaska Deaf-Blind project’s assistance is provided free-of-charge to families, schools, and community organizations.
+The Deaf-Blind project is different than other programs at SESA in that it’s under a federal, rather then a state, grant.
+The Office of Special Education Programs (OSEP) funds a project in each state to support and serve the needs of its deaf-blind infants, children and young adults.

 The Alaska Deaf-Blind Project serves any individual from premature birth to age 22 with a hearing and vision loss as specified below.
 We serve those in urban as well as remote areas as well as individuals not enrolled in school and those in secondary school.